Skip to content

 python -m pip install --prefer-binary photobooth-app

-Note: --prefer-binary is added to avoid compiling opencv and instead prefer the wheel which installs within minutes instead hours.
+Note: --prefer-binary is added to avoid compiling opencv and instead prefer the wheel, which installs in minutes instead of hours.

 Method C: Install globally

-This method was default in the past.
-Install photobooth-app
+This was the default method in the past.
+Install the photobooth application:

 pip install --prefer-binary photobooth-app